Speed and scale

 What made the difference wasn’t “more training.”
 It was finding the right combination of capabilities:

-Business acumen: Understanding the problems their business colleagues were solving.
+Understanding the problems their business colleagues were solving.

-Influencing skills: Framing and asking in a way that shaped options, not just supported them.
+Framing and asking in a way that shaped options, not just supported them.

 Context awareness: Reading the room, knowing when to step in, and when to hold back.